 Shortage of providers.
 The health workforce shortage contributes to the lack of access to care.
 Compared to high-income countries, which have an average of 11.4 nurses and midwives per 1,000 people, Malawi faces a shortage, with just 0.4 nurses and midwives per 1,000 individuals.
 Malawi has 0.4 specialized surgical workers per 100,000 population, which is much lower than the Lancet Commission’s target of 20 providers per 100,000 people.

-To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high quality care.
-We build the needed capacity by harnessing the talent and resources that exist within the country, usually in the bigger cities, the hubs, to train providers in under-resourced areas, the spokes, where most patients lack access to care.
+To ensure that every child has access to care close to home, we equip the providers within our patients’ communities with skills and resources to deliver high-quality care.
+We strengthen health system capacity by harnessing the talent and resources concentrated in larger cities, the hubs, to train providers in under-resourced areas, the spokes, where access to care is most limited.

 We have spokes at Mzuzu Central Hospital in Mzuzu and at Zomba Central Hospital in Zomba.